‘Anthem’ Confirmed For March 2019, EA Access Could Include Title As It ‘Evolves Quickly’

 The release of BioWare’s Anthem has officially been narrowed down from the first quarter of 2019 to March of next year.
 Electronic Arts made that revelation during its year-end fiscal earnings call Thursday and hinted its Origin/EA Access subscription service may see the game included at launch.

-Chief Financial Officer Blake Jorgensen confirmed Anthem will be launching in March when he started (via Seeking Alpha) “the game will be shipped in the last quarter of the [fiscal] year and in the last month of that quarter.”
+Chief Financial Officer Blake Jorgensen confirmed Anthem will be launching in March when he stated (via Seeking Alpha) “the game will be shipped in the last quarter of the [fiscal] year and in the last month of that quarter.”
 Electronic Arts fiscal quarter ends on March 31.

 Anthem was pushed to 2019 back in January of this year, though Electronic Arts did not call it a delay.
 The decision was ostensibly made to give BioWare more time to polish the game for release and launch it during a time where it would receive “more attention” during a “quieter quarter.”

-This was likely the right decision given Red Dead Redemption 2‘s impending release in October combined with EA’s next Battlefield game plus Call of Duty: Black Ops IV and other titles.
-A new IP like Anthem will need time to breath and the heart of the holiday shopping season surrounded by blockbusters is not it.
+This was likely the right decision given Red Dead Redemption 2’s impending release in October combined with EA’s next Battlefield game plus Call of Duty: Black Ops IV and other titles.
+A new IP like Anthem will need time to breath, and the heart of the holiday shopping season surrounded by blockbusters is not it.

 Electronic Arts also touched on its EA Access subscription service for Xbox One and Origin Access service for PC during the call.